SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ## Import Application Domain
 Duration: 0:03:00

-We will create an event-driven design for SmartTown functions in the Event Portal using Designer tool.
+We will create an event-driven design for SmartTown functions in the Event Portal using the PubSub+ Designer.
 To begin with, we will import an application domain export file that contains required event, schema and application domain definitions - we just need to create application and tie the event with those applications.

-✅ Launch Solace PubSub+ Event Portal and open Designer tool
+✅ Launch Solace PubSub+ Event Portal and open the Designer
 - Click on __Import__ button next to ___Application Domain File___ or right-click on the canvas and choose __Import Application Domain__ option.

 ![](img/ep-application-domain-1.png)